-Perhaps you’re one of the lucky recent college graduates who applied for several positions and received back more than one response from interested employers.
+Perhaps you’re one of the lucky college graduates who applied for several positions and received back more than one response from interested employers.
 That’s great!
 But before you go ghosting on any of them because you like one opportunity the best, consider the possible outcomes and our suggestions for how to handle:

 You don’t get the job you wanted.
 Maybe you don’t make it passed the first interview, or you make it all the way through to the last round and you lose the opportunity to another candidate.
 No matter where in the process you are, you’re going to wish you had a backup plan.

 You got the job you wanted but realized after being on the job for a while that it’s not the right fit for you.
-Either you don’t like the work, or you don’t like fit with the company or team.
+Either you don’t like the work, or you don’t feel like a fit with the company or team.
 You’re going to wish you had a backup plan

 Like a lot of people do in dating, you can play the field—especially in the interviewing stage.
-You don’t have to give up all your other options just because Ms./Mr. Right ask you on for an interview.
+You don’t have to give up all your other options just because Ms./Mr. Right asks you on for an interview.
 And besides, how are you going to know they are “the one” so early on?
-Sure, you might not any of the jobs, but at least you have a higher chance at landing something if you pursue multiple opportunities.
+Sure, you might not get any of the jobs, but at least you have a higher chance at landing something if you pursue multiple opportunities.
 In either scenario, it’s always best to have a fallback plan should your top choice not work out.

-And hey, you’re never going to know if it could be a match, if you don’t try to get to know them, right?
+And hey, you’re never going to know if it could be a match if you don’t try to get to know them, right?
 You could be surprised and get a really great offer from the backup, or maybe you’ll end up liking the company culture, professional development opportunities, or career track more.
-It’s much easier to respectful, honest breakup than it is to grovel and ask for forgiveness and a second chance.
+It’s much easier to have a respectful, honest breakup than it is to grovel and ask for forgiveness and a second chance.
 This is especially true if you get the job but it doesn’t meet expectations and you find yourself back out there looking for another opportunity to swipe right on…or is it left?
 I always forget.

 Try sending this email instead: